 Golden Hills Mobile Home Park--the latest news

-The residents were working with ROC USA (Resident Owned Communities) and Thistle ROC to facilitate and finance the purchase.
-If the residents are ever successful in purchasing their park, they would hire a professional management company and also receive ongoing assistance in operations.
+Golden Hills home owners are working with ROC USA and Thistle-ROC to facilitate and finance their purchase, and they are seeking subsidies from public entities and philanthropic organizations to offset some of the costs of their purchase.
+If the residents are successful in purchasing their park, they will hire a professional management company and also receive ongoing assistance in operations for ten years.
 Resident ownership would result in long-term, stable, affordable housing in the heart of Golden.

 Here's the Backstory: